 Climate Smart Agriculture

-Dr. Andrew Black, Professor, Department of Applied Biology, Faculty of Land and Food Systems (PI)
+Dr. Andrew Black, (PI) and Hughie Jones (PhD student) from the Department of Applied Biology, Faculty of Land and Food Systems.

 Agriculture and Agri-Food Canada, BC Ministry of Agriculture, Centre of Sustainable Food Systems at UBC Farm, NSERC, and UBC Faculty of Land & Food Systems.